anuket-project/anuket-specifications/doc/common/chapter00.md

 - Better utilisation
   - Properly mapping VNFs/CNFs to flavours to the underlying infrastructure, brings the potential for more efficient utilisation, than needing to create specific configurations for each type of application in the infrastructure.

-In conclusion, to serve the stated objective building a common cloud infrastructure that is able to take advantage of true cloud models for the more rapid development and deployment of SDN NFV applications, the Anuket is documentation of a reference model, a select set of architectures, a set of reference implementations, and a set of conformance suites, so that there is a more consistent model infrastructure for developers and vendors of SDN software and applications to build to.
+In conclusion, to serve the stated objective building a common cloud infrastructure that is able to take advantage of true cloud models for the more rapid development and deployment of SDN NFV applications, the Anuket CNTT is documentation of a reference model, a select set of architectures, a set of reference implementations, and a set of conformance suites, so that there is a more consistent model infrastructure for developers and vendors of SDN software and applications to build to.

 <a name="2.0"></a>
 # Principles

-Any specification work created within Anuket **must** conform to the following principles:
+Any specification work created within Anuket CNTT **must** conform to the following principles:

 <a name="2.1"></a>
 ## Overall Principles